forseti-security/terraform-google-forseti/examples/migrate_forseti/tutorial.md

  variables that are defined in the Terraform module.
 This will ensure upgrading Forseti will be as easy as possible going forward.

-Please identify any Forseti server configuration variables that have been customized and add them to your <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.
+**IMPORTANT**: Please identify any Forseti server configuration variables that have been customized and add them to your <walkthrough-editor-open-file filePath="terraform-google-forseti/examples/migrate_forseti/main.tf">main.tf</walkthrough-editor-open-file>.

 The default values for the variables can be found [here](https://github.com/forseti-security/terraform-google-forseti/blob/module-release-5.0.0/variables.tf), and will be set to the default if they are not explicitly added.

-The following variables have been listed to help you identify and set any customized values:
+The following variables have been listed as a sample to help you identify and set any customized values.
+There may be other variables with customized values that will need to be set.
 - [composite_root_resources](https://github.com/forseti-security/terraform-google-forseti/blob/f509a4ba687dd30855a35da1fffcad454892a5e3/variables.tf#L921-L925)
 - [cscc_source_id](https://github.com/forseti-security/terraform-google-forseti/blob/f509a4ba687dd30855a35da1fffcad454892a5e3/variables.tf#L707-L710)
 - [cscc_violations_enabled](https://github.com/forseti-security/terraform-google-forseti/blob/f509a4ba687dd30855a35da1fffcad454892a5e3/variables.tf#L701-L705)